 MONO MEALS

-A "mono meal" is simply when you eat one type of food at a time, and you don't do any kind of food combining.
+A "mono meal" is when you only eat one type of food at a time, and you don't do any food combining.

 EXAMPLES